Theme Mods vs Options in WordPress

 In the next lesson, we will learn how to create a “Checkbox” Control and how to sanitize it.

-2 thoughts on “Theme Mods vs Options in WordPress”
+2 Replies to “Theme Mods vs Options in WordPress”

 In your post you mention “If you have some good amount of knowledge about Database Performance, you know this is not good for performance.” about storing the options as an array.